-Gross Lease is the simplest form of a lease.
-In this format, the lessee agrees to pay the lessor a flat fee at a regular interval for instance monthly and the lessor takes care of any and every expense associated with the property.
+Gross Lease is the simplest type of lease.
+In this format, the lessee agrees to pay the lessor a flat fee at a regular interval, for instance, monthly.
+The lessor takes care of any and every expense associated with the property.
 The rate charged does not change.
-It is a rent agreement in which the cost of keeping up the rented asset, including its protection and charges, are borne by the lessor.
+It is a rent agreement in which the lessor bears the cost of keeping up the rented asset, including its protection and charges.
 Gross lease rental is usually higher than the net lease rental as the lessor would have factored in different types of expenses in the rentals that are being charged.

 Commercial real estate leases can be broadly classified as either Gross Lease or Net Lease.